-Another reason why the AITUC is unwilling to be on the Council any more is that, all these years, the Council as advised by Government has excluded the AITUC deliberately from all important committees of the Council where concrete decisions are taken.
-We are therefore left with the annual attendance at the General Conference, where nothing beyond some polite speeches is done.
+Another reason why the AITUC is unwilling to be on the Council any more is that, all these years, the Council as all important committees of the Council where concrete decisions are taken.
+We are therefore left with the annual attendance speeches is done.

-We have come to this decision with great regrets, though the AITUC is always ready to do its national duty to the proper industrialisation of the country, in the interests of the people.
+We have come to this decision with creat regrets, though industrialisation of the country, in the interests of the people.

-NOMINATION OF DELEGATES TO I.L.O.
+MOMINATION OF DELEGATES TO I.L.O.

-AITUC's letter to Labour Ministry
+AITUC'S letter to Labour Ministry